 The Fair Housing Act was created to protect individuals who might experience discrimination when searching for appropriate housing.
 Most commonly, this applies to race, age, and gender.
-So you may be thinking, “what does Fair Housing have to do with my tenant’s pet otter,” but it does.
-There are specific laws that extend to individuals with mental or physical disabilities who require the assistance of an animal companion (you might just call them pets, but watch yourself).
+So you may be thinking, “What does Fair Housing have to do with my tenant’s pet otter?”
+There are specific laws that extend to individuals with mental or physical disabilities who require the assistance of an animal companion.
+These animals do important work for their owners and are not pets, so regular pet policies do not apply to them.
 Even if your rental property has a no-pet policy, you are not allowed to violate the rights of a disabled individual who requires support from a service or assistance animal.

 And there is a difference between the two.
 A service animal has been specifically trained to perform tasks.
 Think seeing-eye-dog or seizure-protection-pup.
-An assistance animal on the other hand does not need to be specifically trained to perform a service.
+An assistance animal, on the other hand, does not need to be specifically trained to perform a service for their owner.
 Typically, assistance animals are there to provide emotional comfort and reduce anxiety.
 The handler only requires a note from a doctor or therapist to classify their pet in this way (something airline passengers have maybe taken advantage of…).
 As outlined in the Fair Housing Act, a landlord is required to make reasonable accommodation for both service and assistance animals.

 Check Your Insurance

-Pets are loving and great but it’s important to remember they are animals.
+Pets are loving and wonderful in many aspects, but it’s important to remember that they are animals.
 Pets large and small have the ability to cause significant harm to people and property.
 Double-check your insurance policy if you decide to allow animal tenants in your rental.
 It is important to understand the amount of liability coverage you have through your insurance company.
 Also, ask your insurance company if there are any limitations or exclusions to this coverage.
 This might include a list of “dangerous breeds” that would not be covered under the insurance policy.
-Finally, be cognizant of the neighbors, particularly if they’re your tenant’s also.
-If there are major allergies or even anxieties, allowing pets may be more trouble than the tenant is worth.
+Finally, be cognizant of neighboring tenants – if there are major allergies or even anxieties, allowing pets may have consequences you didn’t anticipate.

 5 Benefits to Allowing Pets in a Rental Property